-Any entity seeking to become eligible to propose to develop a project as a transmission solution to a transmission need driven by a Public Policy Requirement shall submit any information, or update any previously submitted information, it considers relevant to its qualifications to the ISO.
-Such information may be submitted any time.
-The ISO shall within 15 days of an entity's submittal, notify the entity if the information is incomplete.
-The entity shall have 15 days to provide the additional information.
-The ISO may consider, as appropriate, the following criteria when determining whether an entity is eligible to offer a transmission solution to a transmission need driven by a Public Policy Requirement identified by the NYDPS/NYPSC: (1) the current and expected capabilities of the entity to finance, license, and construct a proposed solution and operate and maintain it for the life of the project; (2) the entity's existing rights of way and substations that would contribute to the project in question: (3) the experience of the entity in acquiring rights of way, and the authority to acquire rights of way by eminent domain, if necessary, that would facilitate approval and construction; (4) the financial resources of the entity; (5) the technical and engineering qualifications and experience of the entity; (6) whether the entity has the ability to meet the requirements for the submission of valid Interconnection Requests as provided in OATT Attachment X or OATT Attachment Z; and (7) whether the entity has the ability to meet the requirements to become a Transmission Customer, as defined in the ISO Services Tariff.

-31.4.5.23 Information Requirements for Projects

-The ISO shall also consider the criteria in Section 31.4.8.1 when determining whether a proposed project is eligible to be offered as a transmission solution to transmission need driven by Public Policy Requirements.
+31.4.5.2 Entity Qualification Criteria The ISO may consider, as appropriate, the following criteria when determining whether an entity is eligible to offer a transmission solution to a transmission need driven by a Public Policy Requirement identified by the NYDPS/NYPSC: (1) the current and expected capabilities of the entity to finance, license, and construct a proposed solution and operate and maintain it for the life of the project; (2) the entity's existing rights of way and substations that would contribute to the project in question; (3) the experience of the entity in acquiring rights of way, and the authority to acquire rights of way by BASE DOCUMENT INCORPORATES ATTACHMENT Y CLEAN UP LANGUAGE Formatted: Indent: Left: 0.5" Formatted: Indent: Left: 0" Formatted: Indent: Left: 0.5" eminent domain, if necessary, that would facilitate approval and construction; (4) the financial resources of the entity; (5) the technical and engineering qualifications and experience of the entity; (6) whether the entity has the ability to meet the requirements for the submission of valid Interconnection Requests as provided in OATT Attachment X or OATT Attachment Z; and (7) whether the entity has the ability to meet the requirements to become a Transmission Customer, as defined in the ISO Services Tariff.
+31.4.5.3 Information Requirements for Projects The ISO shall also consider the criteria in Section 31.4.8.1 when determining whether a proposed project is eligible to be offered as a transmission solution to transmission need driven by Public Policy Requirements.